James Baker: 1984 campaign

 During the campaign, Baker continued to work as a member of the cadre of senior advisors with his deputy Darman, Spencer, Deaver, Stockman, Rollins, and Laxalt.
 Baker received credit for empowering conservative Republicans of the New Right—led by Representative Newt Gingrich—to decide much of the 1984 party platform, believing that Reagan would run on his actions as president more than specific policy proposals.
 Baker and Spencer did reject an attempt by platform-drafters to forswear any future tax hikes.
 Instead, they had Reagan make his stance not that he would promise not to raise taxes, only that he had "no plans" to raise taxes.
-The latter would allow Reagan to avoid upsetting anti-tax conservatives while allowing that taxes could be necessary to reaching a balanced budget without major cuts to Medicare or Social Security.
+The latter would allow Reagan to avoid upsetting anti-tax conservatives while allowing that taxes could be necessary to reach a balanced budget without major cuts to Medicare or Social Security.

-Reagan's won the election with a record 525 electoral votes total (of a possible 538), and received 58.8% of the popular vote to Walter Mondale's 40.6%.
+Reagan won the election with a record 525 electoral votes total (of a possible 538), and received 58.8% of the popular vote to Walter Mondale's 40.6%.

-The campaign overall was optimistic about their chances throughout the process.
-A widely shared sentiment among Baker and senior aides was the one expressed by Stuart Spencer, that their goal was to not "screw up" their otherwise excellent chances.
+The campaign overall was optimistic about its chances throughout the process.
+A widely shared sentiment among Baker and senior aides was the one expressed by Stuart Spencer, that their goal was not to "screw up" their otherwise excellent chances.
 Baker himself earned praise for minimizing campaign conflicts by directing conflicting aides toward Rollins, who would then adjudicate disputes before they boiled over.
-Unlike in the 1976 and 1980 campaigns that Baker was involved in, there were no major staffing changes throughout the Republican campaign.
+Unlike the 1976 and 1980 campaigns that Baker was involved in, there were no major staffing changes throughout the Republican campaign.

-Baker managed Reagan's 1984 re-election campaign in which Reagan polled a record 525 electoral votes total (of a possible 538), and received 58.8% of the popular vote to Walter Mondale's 40.6%.